Nourishing You and Your Baby: The Role of Nutrition During Pregnancy and Beyond

 The Canadian Continence Foundation <www.canadiancontinence.ca>

 We have mentioned before about the predicament with completing ‘kegels’ (or the contraction phase of the kegel alone is what most end up doing).
-This has an inherent potential impact on labor and delivery.
+This has an inherent potential impact on labor and delivery, and perineal tearing.

 Now there is new research out of the European Journal of Obstetrics & Gynecology and Reproductive Biology about the impact that there can be had when removing what is often referred to as ‘coached pushing’ during labor and delivery in addition to a few other key factors.